Skip to main content

 Quick Setup Guide

-Use the Create Trunk endpoint to provision a new SIP trunk.
-You'll receive a unique SIP domain and trunk ID.
+1. Create a Trunk - Use the Create Trunk endpoint to provision a new SIP trunk.
+You will receive a unique SIP domain and trunk ID.